-Custom installation of Azure AD Connect
+Custom installation of Azure Active Directory Connect

 Install required components

-|Use an existing SQL Server||Allows you to specify the SQL Server name and the instance name.
-Choose this option if you already have a database server that you would like to use.
-Enter the instance name followed by a comma and port number in Instance Name if your SQL Server does not have browsing enabled.
+|Use an existing SQL Server||Allows you to specify the SQL Server name and instance name.
+Choose this option if you already have a database server that you want to use.
+For Instance Name, enter the instance name, a comma, and the port number if your SQL Server instance doesn't have browsing enabled.
 Then specify the name of the Azure AD Connect database.
-Your SQL privileges determine whether a new database will be created or your SQL administrator must create the database in advance.
-If you have SQL SA permissions see How to install using an existing database.
-If you have been delegated permissions (DBO) see Install Azure AD Connect with SQL delegated administrator permissions.|
+Your SQL privileges determine whether a new database can be created or your SQL administrator must create the database in advance.
+If you have SQL Server administrator (SA) permissions, see Install Azure AD Connect by using an existing database.
+If you have delegated permissions (DBO), see Install Azure AD Connect by using SQL delegated administrator permissions.|

-|Use an existing service account||By default Azure AD Connect uses a virtual service account for the synchronization services to use.
-If you use a remote SQL server or use a proxy that requires authentication, you need to use a managed service account or use a service account in the domain and know the password.
-In those cases, enter the account to use.
-Make sure the user running the installation is an SA in SQL so a login for the service account can be created.
-See Azure AD Connect accounts and permissions.
-With the latest build, provisioning the database can now be performed out of band by the SQL administrator and then installed by the Azure AD Connect administrator with database owner rights.
-For more information see Install Azure AD Connect using SQL delegated administrator permissions.|
+|Use an existing service account||By default, Azure AD Connect provides a virtual service account for the synchronization services.
+If you use a remote instance of SQL Server or use a proxy that requires authentication, you can use a managed service account or a password-protected service account in the domain.
+In those cases, enter the account you want to use.
+To run the installation, you need to be an SA in SQL so you can create sign-in credentials for the service account.
+For more information, see Azure AD Connect accounts and permissions.
+By using the latest build, the SQL administrator can now provision the database out of band.
+Then the Azure AD Connect administrator can install it with database owner rights.
+For more information, see Install Azure AD Connect by using SQL delegated administrator permissions.|

-|Specify custom sync groups||By default Azure AD Connect creates four groups local to the server when the synchronization services are installed.
-These groups are: Administrators group, Operators group, Browse group, and the Password Reset Group.
+|Specify custom sync groups||By default, when the synchronization services are installed, Azure AD Connect creates four groups that are local to the server.
+These groups are Administrators, Operators, Browse, and Password Reset.
 You can specify your own groups here.
-The groups must be local on the server and cannot be located in the domain.|
+The groups must be local on the server.
+They can't be located in the domain.|

-|Single Sign On option||Description|
+|Single sign-on option||Description|

-|Password Hash Sync||Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
-The users passwords are synchronized to Azure AD as a password hash and authentication occurs in the cloud.
-See Password hash synchronization for more information.|
+|Password hash synchronization||Users can sign in to Microsoft cloud services, such as Microsoft 365, by using the same password they use in their on-premises network.
+User passwords are synchronized to Azure AD as a password hash.
+Authentication occurs in the cloud.
+For more information, see Password hash synchronization.|

-|Pass-through Authentication||Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
-The users password is passed through to the on-premises Active Directory domain controller to be validated.|
+|Pass-through authentication||Users can sign in to Microsoft cloud services, such as Microsoft 365, by using the same password they use in their on-premises network.
+User passwords are validated by being passed through to the on-premises Active Directory domain controller.|

-|Federation with AD FS||Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
-The users are redirected to their on-premises AD FS instance to sign in and authentication occurs on-premises.|
+|Federation with AD FS||Users can sign in to Microsoft cloud services, such as Microsoft 365, by using the same password they use in their on-premises network.
+Users are redirected to their on-premises Azure Directory Federation Services (AD FS) instance to sign in.
+Authentication occurs on-premises.|

-|Federation with PingFederate||Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
-The users are redirected to their on-premises PingFederate instance to sign in and authentication occurs on-premises.|
+|Federation with PingFederate||Users can sign in to Microsoft cloud services, such as Microsoft 365, by using the same password they use in their on-premises network.
+Users are redirected to their on-premises PingFederate instance to sign in.
+Authentication occurs on-premises.|

-|Do not configure||No user sign-in feature is installed and configured.
-Choose this option if you already have a 3rd party federation server or another existing solution in place.|
+|Do not configure||No user sign-in feature is installed or configured.
+Choose this option if you already have a third-party federation server or another solution in place.|

-|Enable Single Sign on||This options is available with both password hash sync and pass-through authentication and provides a single sign on experience for desktop users on the corporate network.
-See Single sign-on for more information.
-Note for AD FS customers this option is not available because AD FS already offers the same level of single sign on.|
+|Enable single sign-on||This option is available with both password hash sync and pass-through authentication.
+It provides a single sign-on experience for desktop users on corporate networks.
+For more information, see Single sign-on.
+Note: For AD FS customers, this option is unavailable.
+AD FS already offers the same level of single sign-on.|

 Connect to Azure AD

-On the Connect to Azure AD screen, enter a global admin account and password.
-If you selected Federation with AD FS on the previous page, do not sign in with an account in a domain you plan to enable for federation.
+On the Connect to Azure AD page, enter a global admin account and password.
+If you selected Federation with AD FS on the previous page, don't sign in with an account that's in a domain you plan to enable for federation.

-The global admin account can also have Privileged Identity Management enabled.
+The global admin account can also have privileged identity management enabled.

 Connect your directories

-|Create new account||Select this option if you want Azure AD Connect wizard to create the AD DS account required by Azure AD Connect for connecting to the AD forest during directory synchronization.
-When this option is selected, enter the username and password for an enterprise admin account.
-The enterprise admin account to create the required AD DS account.
-You can enter the domain part in either NetBios or FQDN format, that is, FABRIKAM\administrator or fabrikam.com\administrator.|
+|Create new account||Create the Azure AD DS account that Azure AD Connect needs to connect to the Active Directory forest during directory synchronization.
+After you select this option, enter the username and password for an enterprise admin account.
+Azure AD Connect uses the provided enterprise admin account to create the required Azure AD DS account.
+You can enter the domain part in either NetBIOS format or FQDN format.
+That is, enter FABRIKAM\administrator or fabrikam.com\administrator.|

-|Use existing account||Select this option if you want to provide an existing AD DS account to be used Azure AD Connect for connecting to the AD forest during directory synchronization.
-You can enter the domain part in either NetBios or FQDN format, that is, FABRIKAM\syncuser or fabrikam.com\syncuser.
-This account can be a regular user account because it only needs the default read permissions.
-However, depending on your scenario, you may need more permissions.
-For more information, see Azure AD Connect Accounts and permissions.|
+|Use existing account||Provide an existing Azure AD DS account that Azure AD Connect can use to connect to the Active Directory forest during directory synchronization.
+You can enter the domain part in either NetBIOS format or FQDN format.
+That is, enter FABRIKAM\syncuser or fabrikam.com\syncuser.
+This account can be a regular user account because it needs only the default read permissions.
+But depending on your scenario, you might need more permissions.
+For more information, see Azure AD Connect accounts and permissions.|